zhangtj1996/ParaACE/README.md

 # Fast Generic Interaction Detection for Model Interpretability and Compression

-This repository is the official implementation of [Fast Generic Interaction Detection for Model Interpretability and Compression].
+This repository is the official implementation of [Fast Generic Interaction Detection for Model Interpretability and Compression](https://openreview.net/forum?id=fQTlgI2qZqE).
 The code mainly relies on the MXNet package, for those who are not familiar with MXNet, we also provide a PyTorch demo for the interaction detection task.

 > We cast the interaction detection problem as a multi-arm bandits problem, and use the detected interactions to build a lightweight and interpretable model named ParaACE.
 >